 HUMAN ASPECT OPERATIONS

-Reaple Communicate with each Navigation
+Navigation

-People Communicate with each Cargo operations
+People communicate with each Cargo operations

 other Mooring

 Engineering

+Table 9.
+People communicate with each other

 Human communication is the process of influencing a human receiver to create thought and action that is consistent with, and responsive to, the sender's purpose.
 A common language, context and culture always increases the speed and bandwidth by which intended communications can occur.
 However, these commonalities do not eliminate the construction of unintended meanings.
 Many communication failures arise precisely because people fail to recognise that they are exchanging signals that have as many possible meanings as can be constructed by the receiver, and not just the single meaning intended by the sender.
 If the communication takes place between team members, then any command or response always takes place in the context of the team's greater purpose.
 This means that effective communication in a team requires every team member to understand not only their own communication needs, but also how these dovetail with the communication needs of other team members.